PhilipRurka/The-Big-Reveal/README.md

 scr/components/header

   ├── index.ts                    export { default } from './Header.container'
-  ├── Header.component.tsx        Handles all of the logic ├── Header.tsx                  Takes in props and renders the JSX (No logic) ├── Header.styled.tsx           Where all of the Styled Component are stored and managed └── Header.type.ts              Used to store types (Only used if there are many)
+  ├── Header.container.tsx        Handles all of the business logic ├── Header.tsx                  Takes in props and renders the presentational JSX ├── Header.styled.tsx           Where all of the Styled Component are stored and managed └── Header.type.ts              Used to store types (Only used if there are many)
   ```